qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 V Act dumb in implementation
 V Faking & Cheating
-V Test name describes the action and the expected result
-> Given-When-Then (or Arrange-Act-Assert)
+V Test name describes the action and the expected result V Given-When-Then (or Arrange-Act-Assert)
-> One (conceptual) assert per test
+V One (conceptual) assert per test
 ~ Triangulation
+~ (new) Glanceable tests
-- (new) Removing duplication between test & production code ~ (new) Glanceable tests
+- (new) Removing duplication between test & production code
 - (new) Make the change easy, then make the change (refactor after and before) source: Kent Beck
 - Test cases follow common setup
 - Take as much care for test code as you do for production code